nimeshupadhyay12/Documentation/Infrastucture Engieering/README.md

 ```

 ---
+What is Email Security?

+Email Security refers to the collection of technologies, policies, and controls used to protect email communications from cyber threats.
+Since email is one of the most commonly used communication methods in organizations, it is also one of the most targeted attack vectors.

+Modern email security protects organizations from phishing attacks, spoofing, malware delivery, ransomware campaigns, business email compromise (BEC), and unauthorized access to email accounts.

+Why Email Security Matters

+Cybercriminals frequently exploit email because employees trust messages that appear to come from colleagues, customers, or executives.
+A single successful phishing email can result in credential theft, financial fraud, or ransomware infections.

+To address these threats, organizations implement SPF, DKIM, and DMARC to verify sender authenticity and improve trust in email communications.
 # 🛡️ SPF (Sender Policy Framework)

 ## Purpose

 SPF identifies which mail servers are authorized to send emails on behalf of a domain.
+What is SPF?

+SPF is an email authentication protocol that allows domain owners to specify which mail servers are authorized to send emails on behalf of their domain.
+The SPF policy is published as a TXT record in DNS and checked by receiving mail servers during email delivery.

+When an email arrives, the receiving server compares the sender's IP address against the SPF record.
+If the sending server is not authorized, the email may be rejected or flagged as suspicious.

+Why SPF is Important

+SPF helps prevent email spoofing attacks where attackers impersonate trusted domains.
+Without SPF, anyone could attempt to send emails claiming to be from your company.

+Although SPF significantly improves email security, it should always be used alongside DKIM and DMARC for complete protection.
 ### Example SPF Record

 ```dns